samarsinghal/lab-workshop-builder/workshop/content/01-workshop-builder.md

+Workshop builder activity will let you define the necessary workshop configuration to build a new workshop or load an existing workshop

 ## Set required environment variables for the workshop

 Open set_env_vars.sh script file to set environment variables.
 Details on environment variables-